 Tokyo Subway Ticket Options: Suica or PASMO?

 If you live in Tokyo, you know that the public transportation system is second to none.
-Subways, trains, and buses run on time from very early in the morning to late in the evening.
-And where a congested highway can take two or more hours to get from point A to B, the public system can often get you there in half the time.
+Subways, trains, and buses run on time from early morning until late at night, connecting every corner of the city.
+Where a congested highway can take two or more hours to get from point A to B, the train system often gets you there in half the time.

 Suica or PASMO: Is There a Difference?

-Pasmo a joint partnership operated by the Tokyo Metro and Toei Subway and accepted by a variety of other transportation companies within the Tokyo area and Suica a service operated by the JR East Company and accepted on all JR rail lines and buses within the Tokyo metropolitan area, are essentially one card with two different faces.
-What we mean by this is that the two systems are completely interoperable and you can use your PASMO card to ride JR trains and buses and your Suica card will get you on to any of the trains or bus lines operated by companies that accept PASMO.
-Furthermore, you can recharge your card of choice with additional funds at any train station that takes PASMO or Suica.
+PASMO, a joint partnership operated by Tokyo Metro and Toei Subway and accepted by various other transportation companies in the Tokyo area, and Suica, a service run by JR East and accepted on all JR rail lines and buses within the Tokyo metropolitan area, are essentially two faces of the same system.
+The two cards are completely interoperable — you can use your PASMO card to ride JR trains and buses, and your Suica card will get you on any train or bus line that accepts PASMO.

 Using Your Suica or PASMO for Train and Bus Fares

-First, you need to purchase a smart card (also called an IC card) either at a ticket kiosk or at the ticket office at any participating company’s bus or train station.
-When purchasing your card, there are a few options, including buying a "blank" card with a prepaid amount of fare on it or registering an account with PASMO or Suica so that the card can then only be used by you.
-The benefit of the latter is that if you lose your card or it is stolen or breaks for wear and tear, a replacement can be issued to you.
+First, you’ll need to purchase a smart card — also known as an IC card — from a ticket kiosk or ticket office at any participating bus or train station.
+When buying your card, you have a few options: you can choose a “blank” card with a prepaid balance, or you can register an account with PASMO or Suica so the card is linked to you personally.
+The benefit of registering is that if your card is lost, stolen, or damaged, you can get a replacement.

 Using Your PASMO or Suica as an IC Card for Other Purchases

-In addition to paying for transportation fare, you can also use your PASMO or SUICA card as a form of payment around Tokyo’s many shops and restaurants, vending machines, coin lockers, and even parking lots.
-Just look for a sign that includes PASMO or Suica and a place to tap your card.
-Note that while these signs are easily found around Tokyo, you may have more difficulty locating the same convenient payment options deeper in the country side as well as in Japan’s other metropolitan regions like Osaka due to differing available transportation companies.
+n addition to paying for transportation fares, you can also use your PASMO or Suica card to make purchases at many shops, restaurants, vending machines, coin lockers, and even parking lots around Tokyo.
+Just look for a sign that displays the PASMO or Suica logo and a place to tap your card.
+While these signs are easy to find in Tokyo, you may have more difficulty locating the same payment options in rural areas or in other major cities like Osaka, since some regions have different transportation IC systems.

-When using your card at a vending machine, coin locker, or at a parking lot where this form of payment is accepted, select the goods or services you wish to pay for as you normally would and then simply touch your card to the reader.
+When using your card at a vending machine, coin locker, or parking lot, simply select what you want as you normally would and then tap your card on the reader to pay.

 Tips on Using Mobile Suica